yugabyte/yugabyte-db/docs/content/preview/explore/multi-region-deployments/read-replicas-ysql.md

 Applications running in other regions incur cross-region latency to read the latest data from the leader.
 If a little staleness for reads is acceptable for the applications running in the other regions, then **Read Replicas** is the pattern to adopt.

 A read replica cluster is a set of follower nodes connected to a primary cluster.
-These are purely observer nodes, which means that they don't take part in the RAFT consensus and elections.
+These are purely observer nodes, which means that they don't take part in the [Raft consensus](https://raft.github.io/) and elections.
 As a result, read replicas can have a different replication factor (RF) than the primary cluster, and you can have an even number of replicas.

 Let's look into how this can be beneficial for your application.